marouane53/surg-bench/README.md

 - `empty_answers__<model>__<grader>.csv` for empty answers per model/grader pair (if any)
 - `report.html` combining all per-model results

+> **Progress tracking:** grading files update after each question.
+If grading is interrupted, rerun with `--resume` (default) and the CLI will skip QIDs already written to the CSVs.

 `--grader` accepts:

 - *No value* (flag only): runs GPT-5 Mini first, then Gemini 2.5 Flash sequentially.